Kiwi Farms: Harassment

 On August 24, 2022, U.S. Representative Marjorie Taylor Greene stated in an interview with Newsmax that she was swatted twice by an individual claiming to be Kiwi Farms moderator "AltisticRight".
 She demanded that the website be shut down, saying "There should be no business or any kind of service where you can target your enemy.
 That's absolutely absurd and this is the type of lawlessness that Democrats want all over the country".
 Cloudflare suspended a service to the website that allowed them to customize error messages in response.

-A political streamer who goes by the pseudonym "Pxie" stated in a U.S. federal lawsuit that she had a video of her engaging in sexual acts published on Kiwi Farms in November 2024, after which the video spread onto pornography websites.
-She said that she had received "hundreds of insulting and harassing messages" and that she felt "increasingly humiliated, mortified and depressed, and start[ed] feeling suicidal" as a result of the video being distributed online.
+A U.S. federal lawsuit stated that a video of an online streamer engaging in sexual acts had been published on Kiwi Farms in November 2024, after which the video spread onto pornography websites.
+The streamer claimed to have received "hundreds of insulting and harassing messages" and to have felt "increasingly humiliated, mortified and depressed, and start[ed] feeling suicidal" as a result of the video being distributed online.